DruvPai/DiffusionLab/README.md

 DiffusionLab versions < 3.0 use a PyTorch backbone.
 Here is a permalink to the [GitHub pages](https://github.com/DruvPai/DiffusionLab/tree/1543db3453c4cc687c724eb0e01f63c109e4465a) and [llms.txt](https://raw.githubusercontent.com/DruvPai/DiffusionLab/1543db3453c4cc687c724eb0e01f63c109e4465a/llms.txt) for the old version.

-DiffusionLab versions >= 3.0 use a Jax backbone.
+DiffusionLab versions >= 3.0 use a JAX backbone.

 ## Citation Information